phaserjs/phaser-ce/README.md

 * Tilemap#addTilesetImage, Tilemap#createFromObjects, and Tilemap#createLayer print the map's contents (following the usual warning) in the console if you pass a bad name or identifier.
 * Tileset#addTilesetImage gives a little more information when warning about image dimension mismatches.
 * p2.js typeScript definitions fixes and updates
+* Removed Phaser.TweenData#yoyoCounter, an undocumented property that Phaser set but never used.

 ### Bug Fixes